 Leica M-E Typ 240 vs Olympus E-M5 III

 The Leica M-E (Typ 240) and the Olympus OM-D E-M5 Mark III are two enthusiast cameras that were revealed to the public, respectively, in June 2019 and October 2019.
-The M-E Typ 240 is a fixed lens compact, while the E-M5 III is a rangefinder-style mirrorless.
+The M-E Typ 240 is a rangefinder-focusing mirrorless, while the E-M5 III is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M-E Typ 240) and a Four Thirds (E-M5 III) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Olympus provides 20.2 MP.